blinken/amz_sp_api/lib/fulfillment-outbound-api-model/docs/FbaOutboundApi.md

 api_instance = AmzSpApi::FulfillmentOutboundApiModel::FbaOutboundApi.new

-marketplace_id = "marketplace_id_example" # String | The marketplace for which to return the list of features.
+marketplace_id = 'marketplace_id_example' # String | The marketplace for which to return the list of features.

 begin